-During 2014 and 2015, planning was ongoing in earnest to reorganise Premier League cricket and provide a pyramid structure to enable club progression in Yorkshire.
+During 2014 and 2015, planning was undertaken in earnest to reorganise Premier League cricket in Yorkshire, with the aim of providing a pyramid structure to enable club progression, across the county.

-All four leagues are independent and autonomous, under the overall direction of the Yorkshire Premier Leagues Management Board.
+All four leagues are independent and autonomous, under the overview of the Yorkshire Premier Leagues Management Board.

 White Rose Yorkshire Champions Trophy

-The White Rose Yorkshire Champions Trophy was introduced as the prize for the winners of an end-of-season play-off between the winners of the four Premier Leagues.
-Wakefield Thornes, the first champions of the YSPL, beat Bradford League Champions Pudsey St Lawrence in the first final in Abu Dhabi to become the first Premier League champions of Yorkshire in 2016.
+The White Rose Yorkshire Champions Trophy play-offs, between the winners of each of the four Premier Leagues, were introduced to determine the overall Champions of Yorkshire.
+Wakefield Thornes, the first champions of the YSPL, beat Bradford League Champions Pudsey St Lawrence in the first final in Abu Dhabi to become the first Premier League Champions of Yorkshire in 2016.

 YSPL champions in each of its first three years, Wakefield Thornes reached the White Rose Championship Final three times in succession.
-Following their famous win over Pudsey St Lawrence, they lost to Hanging Heaton in 2017 before regaining their Yorkshire Champions title with a comfortable win over Great Ayton in the 2018 final at Headingley.
+Following their historic win over Pudsey St Lawrence, they lost narrowly to Hanging Heaton of the Bradford Premier League in 2017, before regaining their Yorkshire Champions title with a comfortable win over NY&SD side Great Ayton in the 2018 final at Headingley.

-Yorkshire Premier League North v North Yorkshire & South Durham League
+Yorkshire Cricket Southern Premier League champions v North Yorkshire & South Durham League champions

-The final is scheduled for Saturday 18 September at Emerald Headingley.
+This year's final is scheduled for Sunday 18 September at Emerald Headingley.